AjayGautam18/healthcare-analytics-platform/README.md

 - **matplotlib / seaborn** — visualization
 - **sqlite3 / SQLAlchemy** — relational data modeling and SQL querying

-## What This Project Deliberately Does Not Do

-- No predictive modeling / classification / regression — the data has no genuine signal to model (see caveat above); doing so would produce plausible-looking but meaningless metrics

 ## Future Work